debba/slate/source/index.html.md

 POST https://api.turbo-smtp.com/api/mail/send
 `

-- `username` is the email of turboSMTP account (this param can be used as POST or GET)
+- `authuser` is the email of turboSMTP account (this param can be used as POST or GET)
-- `password` is the password of turboSMTP account (this param can be used as POST or GET)
+- `authpass` is the password of turboSMTP account (this param can be used as POST or GET)
 - `from` is the from address
 - `to` is provided as comma-separated recipients list
 - `subject` is the subject of the email (optional)